 Skip to main content

-Decided to spend a full week in South Korea rather than try split it between two countries.
-This turned out to be a wise decision as I could just relax and take a leisurely pace.
-Previously, I spent only shorter stays of a few day in Busan so it felt like I couldn't get my fill of certain places.
-I decided to remedy that by spending a week here and really take in certain locations.
-That worked and now I'll be satisfied with brief visits in the future.
+I decided to spend a full week in South Korea rather than split my time between two countries.
+This turned out to be a wise decision, allowing me to relax and take a leisurely pace.
+In the past, I had only shorter stays of a few days in Busan, leaving me feeling like I couldn’t fully experience certain places.
+By spending an entire week here, I was able to truly immerse myself in the culture, and now I'm satisfied with brief visits in the future.

-Due to Olympics there is no direct train connection from Incheon to Busan and had to make a brief stopover @ Seoul Station.
-Picked up a Box Lunch and had my first cup of coffee in Busan.
-Dinner was @ Vikings Buffet.
+Due to the Olympics, there was no direct train connection from Incheon to Busan, so I made a brief stopover at Seoul Station.
+I picked up a box lunch and enjoyed my first cup of coffee in Busan.
+Dinner was at Vikings Buffet, where I indulged in a variety of dishes.

-Ate some upscale Chachamyun at top of Lotte World.
-Was about the same as regular Chachamyun, but they had interesting takes on Honey Walnut Shrimp (added shredded Almonds) and really delicious picked veggies.
+I dined on some upscale chachamyun at the top of Lotte World.
+While it was about the same as regular chachamyun, they had unique takes on honey walnut shrimp, adding shredded almonds, and the pickled veggies were really delicious.

 Comments